Last updated on January 6th, 2019

-New Study Disproves Theory That Vaping Leads to Tobacco Smoking in Teens
+New Studies Now Disprove That Teen Vaping Leads to Tobacco Smoking

 One of the first studies examining whether electronic cigarettes could be a gateway to smoking tobacco cigarettes was conducted by Dr. Ted Wagener from the University of Oklahoma Health Sciences Center.
-The study, presented to the American Association for Cancer Research, showed that only one teenager who began vaping e-cigarettes went on to smoke tobacco cigarettes.
+The study on teen vaping, presented to the American Association for Cancer Research, showed that only one teenager who began vaping e-cigarettes went on to smoke tobacco cigarettes.
 The study included a group of 1,300 college students.

 Despite these impressive results, the news focused on another report from from a more recognized government agency, the U.S. Centers for Disease Control and Prevention.
 They reported that the number of kids in grades six through 12 who admitted that they had tried an e-cigarette, more than doubled.
 This was an increase from 3.3 percent to 6.8 percent.
 Oh my…sounds bad, so of course anti-ecig PR firms jumped on it and the public mindlessly ate it up.

 The CDC’s Report Didn’t Prove the Gateway Theory

 Teens trying something new and trendy that’s supposed to be for adults is nothing new, in fact, any child psychologist will tell you it’s a normal part of growing up.
 Unfortunately, the CDC's report continues to be cited as a reason why we should fear the “gateway” theory, while the University of Oklahoma Health Sciences Center report, which did test the gateway theory on young adults, didn’t receive much press; at least until recently.